Scalable Spatiotemporally Varying Coefficient Modelling with Bayesian Kernelized Tensor Regression: Discussion

 \subsection{The superiority of the BKTR framework}

-As we can see from the test of different rank settings and observation rates in the simulation experiments (see Figure~\ref{fig:simu1_new_rank_missing} and \ref{fig:simu3_rank}), BKTR is able to provide high estimation accuracy and valid CIs even with a much larger or over-specified rank, and also effectively estimates the coefficients and the unobserved output values when only 10\% of the data is observed.
+As we can see from the test of different rank settings and observation rates in the simulation experiments (see Figures~\ref{fig:simu1_sensitivity} and \ref{fig:simu3_rank}), BKTR is able to provide high estimation accuracy and valid CIs even with a much larger or over-specified rank, and also effectively estimates the coefficients and the unobserved output values when only 10\% of the data is observed.
 This indicates the advantage of the proposed Bayesian low-rank framework.
 Since we introduce a fully Bayesian sampling treatment for the kernelized low-rank tensor model which is free from parameter tuning, BKTR can estimate the model parameters and hyperparameters even when only a small number of observations are available.
-Thus, the model can avoid the over-fitting issue and consistently offer reliable estimation results, implying its effectiveness and usability for real-world complex spatiotemporal data analysis.
+Thus, the model can consistently offer reliable estimation results, implying its effectiveness and usability for real-world complex spatiotemporal data analysis.
 Another benefit of the proposed framework is the highly improved computing efficiency.
-Compared to the original STVC approach \citep{gelfand2003spatial}, which requires $\mathcal{O}\left(|\Omega|^3\right)$ for hyperparameter learning and $\mathcal{O}\left(|\Omega|^3P^3\right)$ for coefficient variable learning, BKTR reduces both of these computational costs to $\mathcal{O}\left(R^3\left(M^3+N^3+P^3\right)\right)$.
-The complexity can be further decreased to $\mathcal{O}\left(R\left(M^3+N^3+P^3\right)\right)$ by updating the correlation matrices for each column of factors separately and meanwhile sampling factors column by column.
-Such substantial gains in computing time allows us to analyze large-scale real-world spatiotemporal data and multi-dimensional relations, where generally the STVC is infeasible.
+As we mentioned in Section~\ref{sec_scalability}, the computational cost of BKTR is substantially reduced compared to the STVC model.
+According to the experiments conducted, BKTR is capable of dealing with regression problems containing up to millions of coefficients.